abetusk/scratch/game/turning-tape.md

 other spells only work once (scrolls), some spells only work in a particular island or in a particular location on the island.

+---

+update: consider it a roguelike except with no combat, music as the main challenge and your synthesizer as your 'weapon'

+Call it a bard-like.